WHAT IS AN AGM BATTERY?

 • Running Bull BackUp: back-up battery for start-stop vehicles or electric cars with the highest energy requirements and braking energy recuperation

-AGM technology (Running Bull AGM, Running Bull BackUp) is primarily used in start-stop systems with the highest energy requirements and braking energy recuperation.
+AGM technology (Running Bull AGM, Running Bull BackUp) is primarily used in start-stop systems with the highest energy requirements, braking energy recuperation and for optimum on-board power supply stability.
 The Running Bull AGM battery is the optimal solution here, primarily for medium and luxury class vehicles.
 AGM (Absorbent Glass Mat) is a recombination battery.
 AGM batteries are also used in the commercial vehicle sector, especially in the long-distance HGV sector with the Buffalo Bull AGM battery variant, for high energy requirements due to increasing comfort functions and extreme vibration resistance with integral rear installation of the battery.

 A glass mat separator absorbs the acid and leaves enough pores free to allow oxygen diffusion from the positive to the negative plate.
 At the negative plate the oxygen combines with lead to form lead oxide.
 This lead oxide then reacts with the sulphuric acid to form lead sulphate, whereby water is produced as a reaction product.
 The charge converts the lead sulphate back to metallic lead.
 The result is no loss of water.